Need legal help?

 - View a list of other legal clinics and projects around Vermont on the Vermont Bar Association website.
 See the link at the bottom of this VBA web page.

-- The Vermont Law School in South Royalton has a legal clinic that helps many Vermonters, particularly in Orange and Windsor Counties and also statewide immigration cases.
+- The Vermont Law School in South Royalton and Burlington has a legal clinic that helps many Vermonters, particularly in Orange and Windsor Counties, and also statewide immigration cases.
 Call 1-802-763-7718 or find out more about the South Royalton Legal Clinic.

 - Ask legal questions online through Vermont’s Free Legal Answers program.